johngarcia144/group-1-repo/README.md

 ## Description
 <br>
-This is a site that serves as a repository for code snippets. it uses password authentication to send the user to their personal page. here they can access personal code and public code. the user can also save code snippets for future use, or update/delete them if the need arises
+QuikCode is a developer tool that allows users to easity capture code snippets for easy access.
+The applicaiton also serves as a public code repository for users to search and share useful snippets.
+QuikCode uses password authentication to send the user to their personal page where they can access both personal code and public code.
+Once logged in, users can save, update, copy or delete their snippets in the code database.

 ### Licenses